How To Plan Your Video Marketing Strategy for 2022

 The answer lies in the distribution.
-Just like if you were a music artist, you would need a distribution platform like Apple or Spotify to present your song, in the same way, you need a distribution platform to distribute your video, so it gets more engagement.
+Just like if you were a music artist, you would need a distribution platform like Apple or Spotify to present your song.
+Similarly, for independent musicians looking to distribute their music digitally, platforms like DistroKid have become invaluable.
+In the same way, you need a distribution platform to distribute your video, so it gets more engagement.

 There are various distribution channels in marketing, which allow you to take control of where and how you want to distribute it.
 There is owned media, paid media, and earned media.
 Let’s look at each of them in detail.

 Owned media is every channel you own, such as a website, an email list, blogs, PDFs, and digital documents.
 These channels are primary sources of information about you and your brand.
 In owned media, you have a greater degree of freedom to post whatever you want, and you don’t have to adhere to other media guidelines.

 Paid media means exactly that what the name suggests.
 You have to pay distribution channels if you want your videos to be advertised.
 Paid distribution is one of the hassle-free ways to promote your video to the right audience.
 You can have a small advertising budget and collect the data of how your video is performing, which will give you more confidence to increase your budget for paid promotions.
 Examples of paid media include search ads, influencer outreach, and sponsored content.